 - Fast and Guarantee Wireless Streaming for Video Quality Whether set-top box or gaming console streaming media directly from the Internet, a NAS or PC, these devices share in common the need to connect with a router in order to communicate and establish the wireless media stream.
 The DIR-657 Wireless N 1000 Media Router offers stability, fast wireless, and guaranteed performance for media streaming using the newest streaming engine technology.

 - Storage for Photos and Streaming Music/Video A compact SD Card can be placed inside this router to act as network storage.
 Without any cumbersome cables or protruding antennas, you can wirelessly share this disk space among family members, stream stored music and video to media players attached to stereo systems or TV, and provide remote access to your personal documents from the Internet.

-- Share Multifunction Printers and 3G Mobile Internet Connection Through the SharePortTM Plus Utility, you can connect multifunction printers to the USB ports to share printing and scanning functions among family members.
-The USB ports also support 3G adapter connection, so you can bring your router along when you travel and connect it to a 3G mobile service to provide Internet access to a group.
+- Share Multifunction Printers Through the SharePortTM Plus Utility, you can connect multifunction printers to the USB ports to share printing and scanning functions among family members.

 - Other Features Include -

 - Wi-Fi Protected Setup (WPS) Push Button

 - UPnP Support

 - SD Card Slot to share music/video/images

-- HD FuelTM for smooth video streaming and online gaming
+- HD Fuel[TM] for smooth video streaming and online gaming

 - D-Link GreenTM

 - Wi-PnP for easy wireless setup (required USB thumb drive)

 - Supports IPv6